jplusplus/iconfont/README.md

 ##Implementation

 It can be implemented with pseudo elements, or by actually printing letters in the markup.
 Either way, you'll have to take screenreaders and old browsers into considerations.
-Here are some boilerplates.
+Here are some boilerplates, trying to take accessability into account.

-###Approach 1
+###Printing glyphs

 **CSS**